sswam/allemande/doc/nsfw/intro.md

 - Press the padlock icon at top left to switch between public and private rooms.
 - You can go to a different room by typing in the room entry at the top.
 - Click your name in the top bar to cycle through some different rooms.
-- A few app-support agents can see the room name (Aidi, Assi, sometimes Loni and Lori).
+- A few agents can see the room name (Aidi, Assi, Loni, Lori, etc).
 Others cannot.
 - Some adult features, characters and agents are only available under the nsfw/ folder, and in your private chats, not in public SFW rooms at the top level.
 - Some AIs are only available outside the nsfw/ folder, and should not be used in any NSFW chat.

 ## Example Usage

-You:	@Xilu, I'd like to draw Cleo in sexy lingerie.
+You:	@Xilu, I'd like to draw Cleo in lingerie.

 Xilu:	<think>
 	*this is where Xilu plans the image prompt*